Julie A. Moore, Employment Law Attorney

 Speaking Engagements and Publications

-Most recently, Julie was a speaker at the American Bar Association’s Labor and Employment conference in November 2012, which was held in Atlanta, Georgia, and she is slated to speak at the 32nd Annual Education Institute, Inc. National CLE Conference in Vail, Colorado in January 2015.
-Her topic there is on workplace investigations, focusing on sexual harassment.
+Julie was a speaker at the American Bar Association’s Labor and Employment conference in November 2012, which was held in Atlanta, Georgia.
+She also spoke at the 32nd Annual Education Institute, Inc. National CLE Conference in Vail, Colorado in January 2015.
+Her topic was workplace investigations, focusing on sexual harassment.

 Legal Counsel and Policy Development

 Julie works with employers on best practices of Human Resources management, consistent with the law and industry standards.
 She focuses on risk management rather than litigation.
 Julie drafts policies, procedures and handbooks; handles matters before state and federal administrative agencies; and otherwise assists and counsels employers on harassment, discrimination, ADA, FMLA, wage/hour, diversity, terminations, restrictive covenants, and other workplace issues.
 She also is retained by individuals on a limited basis on matters involving disability accommodation, performance issues, non-competition agreements, separation from employment, harassment charges, and other workplace issues.